35Bucks/gold-next-encounter-spawner/README.md

 - A / SPACE — Select
 - X — Back / Exit

-### Pokémon Name Selection
+### Pokémon Selection

-Use the Pokémon Gold naming interface to enter the Pokémon name or Pokédex number.
+Use the Gen 2 naming interface to enter the Pokémon name or Pokédex number.

 - A / SPACE — Select / Confirm
 - X — Back / Cancel